Yuruoao/proj5-linux-mandatory-access-control/README.md

 ## My Solution
 ### Program X

-1. Because we have to let Program X be only execute by UserX, we set the group of Program X to UserX (`sudo chgrp UserX`) and do `sudo chmod 070 ./X`.
+1. Because we have to let Program X be only execute by UserX, we set the group of Program X to UserX (`sudo chgrp UserX ./X`) and do `sudo chmod 070 ./X`.
 2. Since /var/X/ and /var/Y/ are only allowed written by root, we have to run the command `sudo chmod u+s ./X`.
 So that, we can create file under /var/X and /var/Y.
 3. Final result: